pmagaz/redux-req-middleware/README.md

 }
 ```

-Then, in your reducer you can catch the action "USERS_SUCCESS", return a new state and continue with the regular Redux flow or you can get the returned promise with the resolved action:
+Then, in your reducer you can catch the action "USERS_SUCCESS", return a new state and continue with the regular Redux flow or you can get the returned promise with the resolved action returned by the middleware:

 ```javascript